lowagner/bitbox-modes/README.md

 GIMP or some other program capable of dealing with the Netpbm .ppm format.

+## fullcolorbuffer3d

+*resolution:*  160x120 with 16bit color

+this is a very simple example of 3d with the fullcolorbuffer described above;
+it doesn't race the beam directly like non-buffered 3d examples (below).

 ## vertexbuffer3d

-resolution is given by a simple mode:
+*NOT WORKING for some reason.*
+*if you are inclined, find out why!*
+*possibly drawing too many vertices at once...*

+*resolution* depends on the simple mode chosen in the Makefile:
 - VGA_SIMPLE_MODE=2:  800x600 at 1 bit per pixel (monochrome color palette)
 - VGA_SIMPLE_MODE=3:  640x400 (with black top/bottom bands) at 2 bits per pixel (4 color palette)
 - VGA_SIMPLE_MODE=4:  400x300 with 4BPP (16 colors)
 - VGA_SIMPLE_MODE=5:  320x200 (with black top/bottom bands) at 8BPP (256 colors)

-perhaps the simplest 3d example in this set of experimental view modes. it doesn't race the beam any fancy way like non-buffered 3d examples. check it out!
+another buffered 3d example which doesn't race the beam directly.

 ## vertex3d

-resolution:  640x480
+*resolution:*  640x480 with 16bit color

-a simple 3d example, where you can look at points in a 3d world.  uses some fancy sorting in the y-direction to make sure it only needs to look at the next vertex or two it needs to put on screen.
+a non-buffered 3d example, where you can look at points in a 3d world.  uses some fancy sorting in the y-direction to make sure it only needs to look at the next vertex or two it needs to put on screen as it races the beam.

 ## wireframe3d

-resolution:  640x480
+*resolution:*  640x480 with 16bit color

-a simple 3d example with lines (edges) between points.  and a pretty blue border. i don't think you can get more than about 20 edges before the current algorithms become too much for the bitbox, but i will work on a draw-to-buffer algorithm which may be able to do more.
+a non-buffered 3d example with lines (edges) between points.  and a pretty blue border. i don't think you can get more than about 20 edges before the current algorithms become too much for the bitbox, but i will work on a draw-to-buffer algorithm which may be able to do more.